simphony/wrapper-development/README.md

     }
   end note

-  note top of InteroperabilityLayer.Session
+  note top of Session
    Provides the info requested to Cuds end note

-  note top of InteroperabilityLayer.WrapperSession Updates the registry with information from the back-end and vice versa. end note
+  note top of SomeWrapperSession
+   Updates the registry with information from the back-end and vice versa. end note

-  note top of InteroperabilityLayer.Registry
+  note top of Registry
    Flat structure that contains all the objects accessible through their uid:
    {